KeKsBoTer/durak-webapp/README.md

 The goal of this project is to create the card playing game [durak](https://de.wikipedia.org/wiki/Durak_(Kartenspiel)) as a web app.

-This project is very new and currently under heavy development so do not expect runing builds.
+This project is very new and currently under heavy development so do not expect working builds.

 The server part is located in a own repository under [KeKsBoTer/durak](https://github.com/KeKsBoTer/durak).